Officials: Plane with 7 people onboard crashes on Cape Cod

 7NEWS Meteorologist Josh Wurster was biking along a nearby path to Race Point Beach when the plane crashed.

-“The plane came down nose first into the woods,” Wurster recalled.
+“The plane came down nose-first into the woods,” Wurster recalled.
 “It wasn’t even close to the airport or the runway.
-It was outside of the fenced-in area of the airport grounds, so right alongside the bike path…Trees down everywhere, branches scattered through the road.”
+It was outside of the fenced-in area of the airport grounds, so right alongside the bike path…There were trees down everywhere.”

-Morse noted that inclement weather may have played a role in the crash.
+Morse noted that inclement weather likely played a role in the crash.
 Wurster added that it had been “pouring rain” for most of the day.

 “There were times when we were at lunch and you would look out at the water and wouldn’t even know the ocean was there,” Wurster explained.